How to make your own PlayStation Classic Console

 Why not make my own?

+How to make your own DIY PlayStation Classic?
 I got thinking and decided it was time to create a ‘DIY’ PlayStation Classic.
 The answer comes in the form of an even smaller console.
 One about the size of a pack of cards in fact.
 I am talking about the PSTV (VITA TV etc)

 For those of you who do not know, the PSTV is essentially PlayStation Vita hardware shrunk down.
-Devoid of screen the PSTV connects directly to your TV using HDMI and outputs in 720p which is not bad considering the size of the Vita’s screen.
+Devoid of a screen, the PSTV connects directly to your TV using HDMI and outputs in 720p which is not bad considering the size of the Vita’s screen.
 Controls are handled via either a PS3 or PS4 Controller which still gives the authentic PlayStation feel without having to worry about cables!

 What do you need?

 A PS TV (Or PS VITA if you want portability): These are getting harder to come by so nab one if you see one cheap!
-Ideally at the time of writing we will need the console to be on firmware 3.68 or lower.
-Otherwise we will have to wait for future exploits!
+Ideally, at the time of writing, we will need the console to be on firmware 3.68 or lower.
+Otherwise, we will have to wait for future exploits!
 (Amazon) Affiliate Link

 A PS3 or PS4 controller (Amazon) Affiliate Link